pmean/build-website/text/07/QualitativeReview.md

 output: html_document
 ---
 > I was asked by BMJ to review a paper that involved a qualitative data
 > analysis.
-These reviews are confidential, so I don\'t want to describe
+These reviews are confidential, so I don't want to describe
 > the paper in any detail.
 It is worthwhile, however, to note some of
 > the standards that others have suggested for assessing the quality of
 > a qualitative data analysis.